N/A

 This is the September 2016 edition of the Gwern.net newsletter; previous, August 2016.
-This is a summary of the revision-history RSS feed, overlapping with Changelog & /
+This is a collation of links and summary of major changes, overlapping with Changelog; brought to you by my donors on Patreon.

 If you have not been receiving issues, please check your email account’s spam folder.
 (Gmail in particular has been flagging as spam.)